Nurse Salaries / CNS Salary

 Average Clinical Nurse Specialists Salary Compared to Similar Healthcare Professions

-CNS’s are a type of Advanced Practice Nurse (APRN) who have practiced as an RN.
-For example, APRNs also include nurse practitioners, nurse anesthetists, and nurse midwives.
+CNSs are a type of Advanced Practice Registered Nurse (APRN).
+APRNs also include nurse practitioners, nurse anesthetists, and nurse-midwives.
 These positions share a lot of similarities in educational background.
-However, all of these positions vary in their practice.
-In conclusion, the specialization an RN chooses to pursue can help develop specific skills and knowledge.
+However, all of these positions vary in their practice and in earnings.

 Career Outlook for Clinical Nurse Specialists

 According to the National Association of Clinical Nurse Specialists (NACNS), an estimated 69,017 RNs have the education and credentials to be able to become a CNS.
-The BLS also states that APRNs have a projected growth of 45% from 2019 to 2029.
-So, these statistics indicates a great opportunity for growth for RNs.
+The BLS also states that APRNs have a projected growth of 40% from 2021 to 2031.
+So, these statistics indicate a great opportunity for growth for APRNs.